xuankimtran/docs-1/pages/katalon-studio/tutorials/condition-to-stop.md

 >- Katalon Studio **version 8.1.0 onwards**.
 >- A Katalon Runtime Engine License.
 See [Katalon licensing](https://docs.katalon.com/katalon-studio/docs/license.html).

 Consider using the condition to terminate execution when a set of tests is mature and takes hours to finish.
-Once a significant number of tests fail, they may fail for the exact cause.
-This feature helps you save time, provide early feedback, and avoid the execution of unnecessary automation test cases.
+Once a significant number of tests fail, they may fail for the same cause.
+This feature helps you save time, provide early feedback, and avoid the execution of unnecessary test cases.

 You can use this feature to: